VivekYadav7272/BlackLight/README.md

 Rest is self-explanatory within the application itself.

 Already existing features:
-• Using '@' before typing in a message and followed (without spaces) by the username of another user, you can privately send a message to that user, privately.
+• Using '@' before typing in a message and followed (without spaces) by the username of another user, you can privately send a message to that user.
   Unlike normal messages which get delivered to all.

 Added features:
 • Minor bug fixes, I'm still working on this.